 What are saw-toothed grain beetles?

 No one wants to find insects in their pantry items, but if you do find bugs in your cereal, understanding how to identify what pest infestation you’re dealing with is important.
 Saw-toothed grain beetles are small brown beetles with long flattened bodies that get narrower at the tip.
-These small insects get their name from the six saw-like protrusions on either side of their thorax.
+These small insects are pantry pests and get their name from the six saw-like protrusions on either side of their thorax.

 How do saw-toothed grain beetles invade?